The person behind Geolic

 What is Geolic all about?

 Geolic is a website dedicated to everything that interests me in the domain of data visualization, quizzes, and design.
-The focus (at least in some degree) in all the content I post on Geolic is spatial information/data.
+The focus in all the content I post on Geolic (at least in some degree) is spatial information/data.

 I started Geolic in 2015 but eventually stopped posting after a few months.
-I am currently facelifting Geolic with a new design and planning to come back with a much more comprehensive and professional look as well as a stronger focus on interesting interactive data visualizations (however I will keep some of my old posts on the website).
+I am currently facelifting Geolic with a new design and planning to come back with a much more comprehensive and professional look as well as a stronger focus on compelling interactive data visualizations (however I will keep some of my old posts on the website).

 But wait!
 What is that logo about?